The FlexFinance "Cash Flow Generation" is a core functionality used in various blueprints such as Bank Management, Financial Accounting etc.

 A cash flow plan (payment plan) provides a comprehensive and detailed overview of the economic situation of a financial instrument by describing the sequence of agreed and expected payment events during the entire lifetime.
 It thus provides a correct basis for valuation as called for by regulatory authorities as well as by internal analyses such as earnings management.

-The output of cash glow generation is used especially for
+The output of cash flow generation is used especially for

 - Valuation purposes: The estimated cash flow plan forms the underlying for calculating measures e.g. in risk managament as well as for initial and subsequent measurement in financial accounting.